Simon Woods

 Simon Woods - A new Arc Preserve

-Less than a mile west, as the crow flies from the sacred grounds of Tremper Mound, lies the new Simon Farm Preserve.
-It is named after John R. Simon, the man who earlier owned this land and first envisioned the preserve.
-Here is a forest so exemplary that its already-mature white oaks and chestnut oaks are well on their way to achieving old-growth status.
+Less than a mile west, as the crow flies from the sacred grounds of Tremper Mound, lies the Arc of Appalachia’s new Simon Farm Preserve, named after John R. Simon, who earlier owned this land and first envisioned the preserve.
+Here grows a forest so exemplary that its already-mature white oaks and chestnut oaks are well on their way to achieving old-growth status.

 Simon’s large and contiguous forest ecosystem is an important breeding ground for the many neotropical breeding bird species that need woodland habitats.
 Simon’s forest is even more critical for warblers that require large and unfragmented woodlands.
 These obligatory deep-woods warblers are declining in population due to habitat loss, and thus the added preservation of any wooded tract the size of Simon Farm helps sustain their populations.
 Key deep-woods warbler species breeding on the property include Kentucky warbler, worm-eating warbler, and hooded warbler.